For a good while, I was doing Improv Theater a couple of times a week.

 But then again, I would have never started putting myself out there in public, if it hadn't been for Corona, so I'm actually grateful for this.

-With that said, here's a couple of things Improv Theater, especially Improv Comedy taught me:
+With that said, here are a couple of things Improv Theater, especially Improv Comedy has taught me: